 - You're going to get wet, so dress accordingly.

 - Gather everything you need, dog included.
-This includes shampoo, a washing brush if you're using one or a washcloth, towels (many towels), cotton balls, and mineral oil.
+This includes shampoo, a washing brush (if you’re using one) or a washcloth, towels (many dog towels), cotton balls, and mineral oil.

 - After making sure the water is warm, but not hot, put your dog in the tub or washbasin and fill it about knee-high.

-- Protect your dog's eyes with a few drops of mineral oil and put cotton balls in his ears to keep water out.
+- Protect your dog’s eyes with a few drops of mineral oil and put cotton balls in their ears to keep out water.

 - A detachable shower spray nozzle makes bathing much easier.
 If you don't have one, use a large container, like a pitcher.

-- Wet your dog and then lather him with shampoo, and work the soap through to the skin.
-Some pet owners start at the rear and work towards the front, washing his head last.
+- Wet your dog and then lather them with shampoo, working the soap through to the skin.
+Some pet owners start at the rear and work towards the front, washing the dog’s head last.
 Others prefer to do the reverse.

-- Make sure to wash everywhere: his belly, under his tail, his legs and paws, under his neck, and around his ears.
+- Make sure to wash everywhere—belly, under the tail, legs and paws, under the neck, and around the ears.

-- Rinse him gently with warm water, starting at his head and face.
+- Rinse your dog gently with warm water, starting at the head and face.
 This may take patience since you want to remove all traces of the shampoo.

-- You know with certainty that he'll shake himself off rigorously after this, so you might want to stand back a bit.
-Then, rub him vigorously with a towel, or three, to get him as dry as you can.
-Some pet owners like to use a blow dryer on their dogs to dry them more thoroughly.
-If you do, don't use the hottest setting on the dryer, and hold it at least one foot away so you don't burn his skin.
-Then let him hang out in a warm sunny room until he's completely dry.
+- You know with certainty that they’ll shake himself off rigorously after this, so you might want to stand back a bit.
+Then, rub your pet vigorously with a towel, or three, to get them as dry as you can.
+Some owners like to use a blow dryer on their dogs to dry them more thoroughly.
+If you do, don’t use the hottest setting on the dryer, and hold it at least one foot away so you don’t burn the skin.
+Then let your dog hang out in a warm, sunny room until they’re completely dry.